Income Tax Filing Requirements

-The department may ask for a copy of the death certificate, so please keep a copy with your records.
-Make sure to enter the month and day of death for the taxpayer or spouse in the appropriate box located on the back of the appropriate Indiana tax form or schedule.
+The DOR may ask for a copy of the death certificate, so please keep a copy with your records.
+Make sure to enter the month and day of death for the taxpayer or spouse in the appropriate box located on the back of the appropriate form or schedule.

 Signing the Deceased Individual's Tax Return

-If a joint return is filed by the surviving spouse, the surviving spouse should sign his/her own name, and after the signature write: "Filing as Surviving Spouse."
+If a joint return is filed by the surviving spouse, the surviving spouse should sign his or her own name, and after the signature write: "Filing as Surviving Spouse."

-If filing a return for a deceased individual, an executor or administrator appointed for the deceased's estate must file and sign the return (even if this isn't the final return), indicating their relationship, after their signature (e.g. administrator).
+If filing a return for a deceased individual, an executor or administrator must file and sign the return (even if this isn't the final return), indicating their relationship, after their signature (e.g. administrator).